tildeclub/site/wiki/source/wiki.md

 ## The easy-ish way

 This wiki exists as a [git repo on Github](https://github.com/tildeclub/site/tree/master/wiki/).
-Whenever someone pushes a commit to the wiki directory, the wiki site gets automatically built and made live on tilde.club.
+Whenever someone pushes a commit to the wiki directory, the wiki site gets automatically built and made live on Tilde.club.

 What that means is that if you can simply create a file in that repo, you will have made your article live on the wiki.
 But luckily, you can do that from the